ross-spencer/badfood/README.md

 Created for Artefactual Systems Inc. Allows for the generation of files of different sizes for testing Virus scanners.

 * v0.0.1-beta: Simple output, relies entirely on custom virus definition
+* v0.0.2-beta: Incorporates Nukem virus definition
+* v0.0.2-beta: Incorporates EICAR

 The tool will create a file of -size (n)MB.
 It will place a pattern that will match against a ClamAV definition part-way (half-way) through the file.
 So for example, in the description below, we will inject the following sequence:

       afbadf00d0

 And providing our custom definition is available to Clamscan and Clamdscan then we will find a match.
 This allows us to test Clam's ability to spot the virus across a wide range of files of varying size.

+### ClamAV use

+You have to run a command extending the filesize and/or scansize if the file is bigger than 25MB

+     clamscan --max-scansize=32M --max-filesize=32M {filename}

+clamdscan you need to set the config elsewhere:

+     #/etc/clamav/clamd.conf settings...
+     MaxScanSize 200M
+     MaxFileSize 200M

 ### Acknowledgements